rrhew/rhew-lab/content/authors/esavrnoch/_index.md

 # Is this the primary user of the site?
 superuser: false

-role: undergraduate (Spring 2025 - present)
+role: Undergraduate Research Apprentice (Spring 2025), Research Assistant (Summer 2025)"

 avatar_filename: esavrnoch.jpg